jai-the-seeker/CTF-OSCP/Password.md

 `-o` cracked.txt is the output file for the cracked passwords

-`--remove` tells hashcat to remove the hash after it has been cracked

 `hash.lst` is our input file of hashes

 `/usr/share/sqlmap/txt/wordlist.txt` is the absolute path to our wordlist for this dictionary attack

 ## Wordlists
 Generate a custom wordlist